Benefits & Grants for families of children with disabilities

 Disability Living Allowance (DLA) is a tax-free benefit to help with extra costs if a child under 16 has a disability, illness or health condition severe enough they:

-• need much more looking after than a child of the same age without a
+• need much more looking after than a child of the same age without a disability, or

 • have walking difficulties, or both